AaronButler-Veracode/veracode-app-profile-repo-url-linking/README.md

 Arguments supported include:

 * --organization_name, -o  (required): Name of the organization name in your source repository.
 * --source_repo, -s  (required): The target source repo you wish to link to.
-Currently only supports cloud versions of: GitHub, ADO, GitLab, BitBucket
+Currently only supports cloud versions of: GitHub, ADO, GitLab, BitBucket.
+* --force_update, -f (optional): Default false.
+Forces the script to update fields that are already populated.